ruby-grape/grape/README.md

 ### All

-By default Grape will compile the routes on the first route, it is possible to pre-load routes using the `compile!` method
+By default Grape will compile the routes on the first route, it is possible to pre-load routes using the `compile!` method.

 ```ruby
 Twitter::API.compile!